 Overall, standardized testing is in decline.
 Many colleges are choosing to make their application process test score free after looking at inequalities within the system.
 This move by the ACT seems to be a last-ditch effort to maintain relevance that just so happens to offer benefits to the millions of high schoolers who still take the test.

-George is in his third year of the journalism pathway and has been a Southerner editor for two years now.
+George is in his fourth year of the journalism pathway and has been a Southerner editor for three years now.
 Along with spending long hours at late nights,...